 Where should juniors and / or their family stay?

 College Golf Experience makes arrangements with a host hotel close to the golf course.
 Information for the hotel will be shown on camp registration pages.
-All CGE campers will be given a hotel code to reserve rooms.
+All College Golf Experience campers will be given a hotel code to reserve rooms.

 When should campers arrive?

-If commuting from the local area or driving to the camp, campers should plan to arrive at the golf course by 12:30pm on day 1 of the camp.
-If commuting to the camp and staying at the hotel, campers check into the hotel at the end of day 1.
-If campers are staying overnight at the hotel and flying to the camp, College Golf Experience recommends flying in the day before to ensure no camp is missed.
-If flying into the area day 1, campers can Uber from the airport to the golf course where College Golf Experience will store your bags for you until checking into the hotel after day 1.
+If commuting from the local area or driving to the camp, campers should plan to arrive at the golf course 15-30 minutes prior to the start of camp on each day.
+If campers are staying overnight at a hotel, College Golf Experience recommends flying in the day before to ensure no camp is missed.
+If flying into the area on day one, your bags can be stored at the golf course until hotel check-in.

 What should campers bring?